 If you cut corners you may see gains in the short term, but not the long term.
 And when it comes to SEO, the most successful websites are the ones that play the long game, not the short.

-If you’re just starting out with your SEO strategy or have recently launched a new website, fixing these common mistakes could mean serious gains for your organic reach.
+If you’re just starting out with your SEO strategy or have recently launched a new website, fixing these common marketing mistakes could mean serious gains for your organic reach.
 SEO for new websites can provide significant short-term results.
 If you have a solid foundation but haven’t yet seen the SEO results that you hoped for, experienced SEO companies in Houston like MARION Integrated Marketing can help.

 Regardless of what stage you are in with your SEO, always remember that if you are imploring an SEO tactic that is counter to building a website that is engaging for its users, you are probably not working with an SEO strategy that will work on the long term.